 She called last week excited about another discovery.
-“I was just thinking about the other arrowhead while gardening, and there right in front of me was another one.”
+“I was thinking about the other arrowhead while gardening, and there in front of me was another one.”

-It reminded me of a day this summer while on vacation when I went out biking along a coastal marsh.
+It reminded me of a day this summer while on vacation when I went out biking along the coastal marsh.

-It was beside that road I first saw the marsh hen (clapper rail) referenced in Sidney Lanier’s poem, “The Marshes of Glynn,” which appears in my book, Give My Love to the Chestnut Trees.
-I had never seen the bird again, although I’d looked on several occasions.
+I first saw the marsh hen there that’s referenced in Sidney Lanier’s poem, “The Marshes of Glynn,” which appears in my book, Give My Love to the Chestnut Trees.
+I’d never seen the bird again, although I’d looked on several occasions.
 But this day, in my peripheral vision, I saw movement.
 I stopped my bike, and not just one marsh hen, but two emerged from the marsh grass.

-For a long while, I stood very still, and watched them preen and strut around in the marsh.
-I captured great reference shots for paintings and could have stayed there all day, but I knew my family might start to miss me.
+For a long while, I stood still, and watched them preen and strut.
+I could have stayed there all day.

-I left feeling I had been in a Holy moment with God―as if He asked me, “How do you like my workmanship?”
+I left feeling I had shared a Holy moment with God―as if He asked me, “How do you like my workmanship?”

 “It’s good God.
 Very good.
-Thank you so much for sharing it with me.”
+Thank you for sharing it with me.”

 These small gifts like arrowheads and marsh hens are what the Psalmist David called signs of His goodness.
 (Psalm 86:17).
-They’re all around us, these little gifts of His love and grace, but we have to put ourselves in a place where we’re able to see.
+They’re all around us, these messages of His love and grace, but we have to put ourselves in a place where we’re able to see.